cohenchris/scripts/README.md

 Used to easily send a notification to the Home Assistant app on my phone.

 ## Set Proper Permissions on Media Files
-`media-perms.sh`
+`scan-media-files.sh`

 This simple script sets the right file ownership/permissions for all of my media files

 ## Restart Docker Container Stack
 `restart.sh`

-This script restarts all running docker containers, installs packages that Nextcloud needs to provide video file previews, and updates the MyAnonamouse seedbox IP address (see `dynamic-seedbox.sh` section)
+This script restarts all running docker containers and installs packages that Nextcloud needs to provide video file previews.

 ## Set Proper Permissions + Scan Nextcloud Files
 `scan-nextcloud-files.sh`